Forest Bathing

 Our Immunity gets a boost also, as our Natural Killer white blood cells go up in number as we inhale the protective natural compounds called ‘phytoncides’ that are let off by the trees and plants which are anti fungal and anti bacterial in nature for them.

 This Research from Japan also suggests that consecutive days spent in the forest can further increase the number, and activity, of our natural Killer (NK) white blood cells by another 50%, which have been shown to fight cancers and infections.
-If that wasn’t impressive enough, spending consecutive days back to back means that these benefits can last for up to a month at a time!

 Sounds like a good regular practice to start, doesn’t it!?